infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 * In severe cases of physical or sexual abuse the PO could also conduct group sessions with the perpetrators on relevant themes.

-## Police and it's role
+## ROLE OF POLICE IN RESPONDING TO CHILD ABUSE

--DD entry made and read to the informant
+- DD entry made and read to the informant
--FIR registered under relevant section of POCSO and free copy handed over to the person reporting
+- FIR registered under relevant section of POCSO and free copy handed over to the person reporting
--Medical exam should be done acc to section 164 crpc.
+- Medical exam should be done acc to section 164 crpc.
 Should be in the presence of a guardian or support person + done by a woman doc recommended by head of hospital.
--If child is CNCP, the IO makes arrangements to move into a shelter within 24 hours of the report
+- If child is CNCP, the IO makes arrangements to move into a shelter within 24 hours of the report
--Victim cannot be called to the police station.
+- Victim cannot be called to the police station.
 Should be recorded at any other place or residence, preferably by women officers
--IO must submit report to the cwc and special court within 24 hours for all POCSO cases
+- IO must submit report to the cwc and special court within 24 hours for all POCSO cases
--Only SI or above can handle POCSO cases
+- Only SI or above can handle POCSO cases

-**The IO needs to give the following info the the child + guardian/support person**
+### INFORMATION THAT THE CHILD NEEDS ACCESS TO
 -   Private and public emergency centres
 -   Procedural steps of prosecution
 -   Victim compensation benefits